ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 **autoplay**

+If this attribute is present, and the browser supports autoplay:

-If present, the video will automatically start playback once rendered (if autoplay is supported by the browser).
+* the video is automatically muted before autoplay starts
-Autoplay, when supported, will automatically mute the video before auto playing.
+* when the video is scrolled out of view, the video is paused
+* when the video is scrolled into view, the video resumes playback
+* when the user taps the video, the video is unmuted
+* if the user has interacted with the video (e.g., mutes/unmutes, pauses/resumes, etc.), and the video is scrolled in or out of view, the state of the video remains as how the user left it.
+For example, if the user pauses the video, then scrolls the video out of view and returns to the video, the video is still paused.

 **data-videoid**

-The Youtube video id found in every Youtube video page URL
+The Youtube video id found in every Youtube video page URL.

-E.g. in https://www.youtube.com/watch?v=Z1q71gFeRqM Z1q71gFeRqM is the video id.
+For example, in this URL: https://www.youtube.com/watch?v=Z1q71gFeRqM, `Z1q71gFeRqM` is the video id.

 **data-param-***